-In short: a “pad” adds noise to the circuit, our [Range] switch does not
+In short: While a “pad” and our “range” have a similar effect, a “pad” adds noise to the circuit, our [Range] switch does not

-If you like extra warmth and character, the Mic inputs can be supplied with a “classic” microphone transformer.
+If you like extra warmth and character (and some extra noise), the Mic inputs can be supplied with a “classic” microphone transformer.

 The Line input can be trimmed from -20dB to +20dB, and has centre detent.